section-engineering-education/engineering-education/articles/sql-user-defined-functions/index.md

 - A SQL Server with a database

-- [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15) to connect to your database.
+- [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15) to connect to your database

 ---